bobluppes/graaf/README.md

 The Graaf library welcomes contributions 🎊

-If you're interested in improving, fixing bugs, or adding features, please refer to the [wiki](https://github.com/bobluppes/graaf/wiki) for guidelines.
+If you're interested in improving, fixing bugs, or adding features, please refer to the [wiki](https://github.com/bobluppes/graaf/wiki) for guidelines and have your [development environment set up](https://github.com/bobluppes/graaf/wiki/development-setup) before you start.
 Check out our roadmap on [YouTrack](https://graaf.youtrack.cloud/agiles/147-2/current) to stay up to date on planned features and improvements.
 We also have an [issue tracker](https://github.com/bobluppes/graaf/issues) for bug reports and feature requests.